cheesespy21/shoplately-api-doc/source/includes/_product.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all products.

 ### HTTP Request